Hemmingsson/FacePause/README.md

 ## How to install

-You can install Face Pause from the [Chrome web store](https://chrome.google.com/webstore/detail/igoccmpimadoamkfabcpelmkhpgiafhd)
+You can install FacePause from the [Chrome web store](https://chrome.google.com/webstore/detail/igoccmpimadoamkfabcpelmkhpgiafhd)

 <a href="https://chrome.google.com/webstore/detail/igoccmpimadoamkfabcpelmkhpgiafhd">
     <img src="resources/CWS-dl.png" width="320">